SublimeLinter/SublimeLinter-pep8/README.md

 * Edit and save any Python source code file and you should see the new linting settings to take effect

-* You can add any number for working folders to the project with *Project* -> *Add Folder to Project*
+* You can add any number of working folders to the project with *Project* -> *Add Folder to Project*

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: